This text is translated into Russian by google automatic human level neural machine.

 There were no special studies on the economic consequences of the introduction of the Free Port regime in Vanino in the Khabarovsk Territory.
 As noted by Yuri Chaika, the most effective of the regimes operating in the province is the TOP regime - in fact the load on projects in the TOP decreases by 60%.
 Since the Freeport regime with regard to tax benefits gives advantages similar to the TOP regime, the benefits for the business from the implementation of projects in the Free Port are at least not less than from the implementation in the TOP.

-“I think that, three years after its appearance in Vanino, the Freeport regime will yield tangible results for the development of the economy of the Khabarovsk Territory,” announced Yuri Chaika.
+“I think that three years after its appearance in Vanino, the Free Port regime will give tangible results for the development of the economy of the Khabarovsk Territory,” Yuri Chaika announced.

 According to the governor of the Sakhalin region, Oleg Kozhemyako, “it can be argued with confidence that the start of the Free Port regime in Vladivostok was successful."

 The authorities of the Sakhalin region monitored the implementation of the Free Port of Vladivostok and made certain conclusions about the effectiveness of this model.
 According to Oleg Kozhemyako, preparations for the introduction of the Free Port regime in the port of Korsakov proceeded well in advance, on the basis of all those regulations that were developed as part of granting the status of the Free Port to Vladivostok.

 “One can judge about the greater future of the Free Port of Korsakov on the basis of the fact that at present there are investors who would like to enter its territory and implement their projects on it,” notes Oleg Kozhemyako.